Labirintami/doc/docs/tree/compatibility_with_other_dhtmlx_components.md

-Compatibility with Other DHTMLX Components
 ---
-sidebar_label:
-title:
+sidebar_label: Compatibility with Other DHTMLX Components
+title: Compatibility with Other DHTMLX Components
 ---

 Enabling Context Menu